joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    ​	i.
 Using easy to access buttons in the UI.

    ​	ii.
-Using drag and drop.
+Using drag and drop from outside of the program.

+    iii.
+Decrypt to a directory specified.

    e.
 Have an options menu, including the options to: